At the window with her class, the schoolteacher saying, "This is where it happens."

 "They are not doing anything in there," Timmy moaning now.
 "Why aren't they doing anything?
 What are we supposed to learn?"

 "We must learn new definitions.
 A catalogue of those filled with hopeless despair.
-Show the items that you brought."
+Show the items you brought."

 Lindsey holding up her pot.
 The pot belongs to her mother and is riddled with cracks.